 I have a lot more traveling planned for the new year.
 A few months ago I decided to postpone my trip to Hong Kong until Dec 2014 so I’m really looking forward to that one, and I’m currently planning a big trip around Australia too.

 I spent a lot of time working on my websites in December, though this is starting to seem pretty standard.
 My blogs have become an integral part of my business and they take a lot of time and energy to maintain, especially GameMaker Blog which I’ve now been running for over a year.

-This month I managed to post several new articles, which probably came as a bit of a surprise to most of my regular readers.
-I shared November’s Online Income Report, posted a Beginner’s Guide To Buying Bitcoins, and held a $350 Cash Giveaway over the 7 days leading up to Christmas.
+This month I managed to write a couple of new post: I shared November’s Online Income Report and held a $350 Cash Giveaway over the 7 days leading up to Christmas.